rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 you can even run the resulting program.
 Just add one of the following [header commands](#header_commands):

-- `// must-compile-successfully` -- compilation should succeed but do
+- `// compile-pass` -- compilation should succeed but do
   not run the resulting binary
 - `// run-pass` -- compilation should succeed and we should run the resulting binary